Solo5/solo5/AI.md

    It is strongly recommended that you review a proposed contribution in full even if you wrote all of it.

-3. If a significant portion of your code, PR description, review comments or messages has been AI-generated, this must be disclosed, stating which tool was used and for what.
+3. If your code, PR description, review comments or messages has been AI-generated, this must be disclosed, stating which tool was used and for what.
 Reviewing AI-produced code can require a different approach from human-written code.
 You should have an acknowledgement